SimpleDataLabsInc/prophecy-docs/docs/SQL/data-tests/use-model-tests.md

 :::

-For each Model, refer to macro as a function
+For each model, you can create a macro-based test definition to use as a model test.

-For each column within a model, you can define out-of-the box supported dbt data tests.
+For each column within a model, you can define out-of-the box supported dbt Simple data tests.

+- Unique: Asserts that each value within a column is unique
 - Not null: Asserts that each value within a column is not null
-- Unique: Asserts that each value within a column is unique
 - Accepted values: Asserts that column contains values present within a pre-defined set of values
 - Relationships: Asserts that column contains values present within another column